michalprusaczyk98/Football-Leagues/README.md

 # Football Leagues
 Automatization process of creating whole data model and reporting.

-All you have to do is put an URL from transfermarkt.com league profile.
+All you have to do is copy/paset to script an URL from transfermarkt.com league profile.

 I did a script with Jupyter Notebook, which creates whole data model.
 In general the process looks like:
 - Extracting data from tranfermarkt.com using webscrapper,